 English name: Burmese Python

 Scientific name: Python bivittatus (formerly Python molurus bivittatus)

 Description: To 820cm long.
 The second largest snake in Asia and one of the five largest snakes in the entire world.
 The body is yellowish-brown above fading into grayish-brown on the lower sides with large brown blotches lining both the top and sides.
 The head has a large dark arrow-shaped marking on the top with a light line in the middle and thick tan lines bordering each side, as well as both pale and dark brown lines extending down and back from the eye.

 Similar Species: The Reticulated Python doesn’t have an arrow marking on the top of its head and has the “reticulated” pattern of intertwined yellow, brown, and black on its body rather than simple brown blotches.

 Habitat: Found in grassland, scrubland, woodland, and swamps.
 Is comfortable both in trees and in the water, though larger adults spend more time on the ground as they grow.
-Does not adapt to urban areas as well as the Reticulated Python and is not typically found within the city of Bangkok itself.
+Does not adapt to urban areas as well as the Reticulated Python and is not usually found within the city of Bangkok itself.

 Place in the ecosystem: Helps control rodent populations by eating rats and mice.
 Adult specimens can consume larger mammals, monitors, and birds.
 Young pythons are eaten by monitors and large birds of prey.

 Danger to humans: Though lacking venom, size alone can make the Burmese Python a threat to humans.
 Even the younger ones inflict a nasty bite with their large mouths and long teeth, and larger pythons can constrict and potentially suffocate a smaller person.
 Care should be taken when going near a large python, and pythons over two meters long should not be handled except by those experienced with large snakes (preferably a team of at least two for any snake over three to four meters long).
 This being said, pythons rarely attack humans and very few fatalities have been credibly reported.